Ketan281/Ketan281/README.md

 <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;***About me ....***

-🏫 Aspiring full stack web developer, learning MERN stack at Masai School.
+🏫 Aspiring full stack web developer, learning MERN stack at Masai School.<br/>
-👩‍💻 Hands-on practice of solving more than 100DSA problems.
+👩‍💻 Hands-on practice of solving more than 100DSA problems.<br/>
-💻 I am a passionate frontend web developer, like to work on more challenging websites.
+💻 I am a passionate frontend web developer, like to work on more challenging websites.<br/>
-👩‍🎓 I’m currently pursuing BTech in Information Technology 😃 I’m currently open for: a new job opportunity.
+👩‍🎓 I’m currently pursuing BTech in Information Technology<br/>
+😃 I’m currently open for: a new job opportunity.<br/>
-🤓 Always learning new things
+🤓 Always learning new things<br/>
 ✔ Fun fact : *I Always try to learn something new and then sleep till it store in the brain* 😎<br><br><br><br>